 We’ve all complained about drivers who don’t park between the lines, but maybe you’ve been one of those drivers yourself!
 As a responsible driver, you also need to be courteous and thoughtful of others whenever you park your car.
 Obviously, illegal parking includes parking in disability or emergency parking spots without a permit.
 But also, you don’t want to park your car in a way that blocks traffic near mosques, Eid prayer spaces, or a restricted zone.
 Besides, it’s probably in your best interest not to park your car at these particular spots, because parking in a busy place, leaves your own car vulnerable and can rack up a SAR 900 fine too!

 Running a red light

 Congested roads during Eid and other Eid-related stressors can result in road rage, speeding cars, and horrific consequences.
-Red-light runners can cause tens of deaths, hundreds of injuries, and leave many, many totaled cars behind.
-Running a red light is not taken lightly in Saudi; red-light runners are risking their lives + a fine of SAR 3000 + 12 point.
+Red-light runners can cause tens of deaths, and hundreds of injuries, and leave many, many totaled cars behind.
+Running a red light is not taken lightly in Saudi; red-light runners are risking their lives + a fine of SAR 3000 + 12 points.
 And as for repeated violators, the Traffic police will double the fine and confiscate vehicles.

 Driving without headlights at night

 The biggest difference between driving at night and during the day is the difference in visibility.
 This Eid, you might have to travel long distances during the night to arrive at your destination on time.
 Remember that the lights on a car serve two purposes – they help you see at night, and they help other road users see you.
 To avoid any traffic violations fine, turn your headlights on as soon as it gets dark.
 Moreover, you must always keep your headlights on in a tunnel; Otherwise, you may be required to pay a fine between SAR 500 to 900.